Marcus-Flavio/Marcus-Flavio/README.md

 ## I'm a Developer!!

--   💾 I’m currently learning Java and Django🤣;
+-   💾 I’m currently learning Javascript and Django🤣;
 -   🥅 2023 Goals: Contribute more to Open Source projects;
--   ⚡ Fun fact: I love to draw and create Games;

 ### Connect with me: